srobotta/wp-responsible-author/README.md

 ## Usage

-Whenever you edit a post that is of the type where the meta field  should apperar, you see in the right column a box "Responsible Author" where you can select one or many users.
+Whenever you edit a post that is of the type where the meta field should appear, you see in the right column a box "Responsible Author" where you can select one or many users.
 After managing the selection the post must be updated to save the meta data field.